citruspay/citruspay-ios-sdk/README.md

 ## Samples

-See the [Objective-C Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/Objective-CExample) [Swift Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/SwiftExample) for a working implementation of all API methods.
+See the [Objective-C Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/Objective-CExample) and [Swift Example app](https://github.com/citruspay/citruspay-ios-sdk/tree/master/SwiftExample) for a working implementation of all API methods.

 Note: make sure to open the project using `CitrusPay.xcworkspace` and not `CitrusPay.xcodeproj` for Cocoa-Pod Example.